nopSolutions/nopCommerce-Docs/en/running-your-store/vendor-management.md

 * Tick the **Pre-selected** checkbox, to indicate the attribute value is pre-selected for a customer.
 * **Display order** - display order number of the attribute value.

-You can **edit** and **remove** attribute values by clicking the corresponding buttons beside the attributes on the Attribute values panel.
+You can **edit** and **remove** attribute values by clicking the corresponding buttons beside the attributes in the Attribute values panel.

 Click **Save.** The new attribute will be displayed in the public store.